0x1eef/portzap/README.md

 The portzap utility manages a local copy of the [HardenedBSD ports tree](https://git.HardenedBSD.org/HardenedBSD/ports).
-The copy of the ports tree is maintained by members of the _portzap group, and the copy of the ports tree can be installed into /usr/ports/ by root.
+The copy of the ports tree is maintained by members of the '\_portzap' group, and the copy of the ports tree can be installed into /usr/ports by root.

-Certain portzap commands are restricted to members of the _portzap group, while others require superuser privileges.
+Certain portzap commands are restricted to members of the '\_portzap' group, while others require superuser privileges.
-Group commands are delegated to the _portzap user via the [doas(1)](https://man.openbsd.org/doas) utility instead of being run by the user running a given command.
+Group commands are delegated to the '\_portzap' user via the [doas(1)](https://man.openbsd.org/doas) utility instead of being run by the user running a given command.